 Neural Processing Units

-Nearing the end of Moore’s Law, computing systems are geared towards specialization; executing a workload using multiple, heterogeneous processing units.
+Nearing the end of Moore’s Law, computing systems are geared towards specialization – executing a workload using multiple, heterogeneous processing units.
 With rapid advances in deep learning techniques, neural networks have become important workloads for computer systems.
-Such trends sparked recent races to develop neural processing units (NPU), specialized processors for neural networks.
+These trends sparked recent races to develop neural processing units (NPU), specialized processors for neural networks.
 As deep learning techniques mature, it becomes increasingly complicated to develop and analyze NPUs.
-We attempt to tackle this challenge in three approaches by developing i) a neural network benchmark suite, ii) a full-system NPU architecture simulation framework, and iii) memory-centric and reconfigurable NPUs.
+We attempt to tackle this challenge in three approaches: i) creating a neural network benchmark suite, ii) developing a full-system NPU architecture simulation framework, and iii) designing memory-centric and reconfigurable NPUs.
 The neural network benchmark suite named Nebula implements full-fledged neural networks and lightweight versions of them, where the compact benchmarks enable the quick analysis of NPU hardware.
 NeuroSpector is an optimization framework that systematically identifies the optimal scheduling schemes of NPUs for diverse neural networks.
 NPUsim is a full-system NPU architecture simulation framework that enables cycle-accurate timing simulations with in-place functional executions of deep neural networks.
-It supports fully reconfigurable dataflows, accurate energy and cycle cost calculations, and cycle-accurate functional simulations in conjunction with sparsity, compression, and quantization techniques embedded in the NPU hardware.
-We envision that these frameworks will propel a number of related research towards developing memory-centric, reconfigurable NPUs.
+It supports fully reconfigurable dataflows, accurate energy and cycle cost calculations, and cycle-accurate functional simulations along with sparsity, compression, and quantization schemes embedded in the NPU hardware.
+We envision that these frameworks will propel a number of related research toward developing memory-centric, reconfigurable NPUs.

 Scalable Memory Systems for High-Performance Computing

-As emerging applications growingly demand larger memory bandwidth and capacity, the memory becomes the critical performance bottleneck of computing systems.
-In addition, the virtualization of heterogeneous processing units including GPUs and accelerators makes memory management increasingly more complicated.
-To overcome memory wall problems, we need innovative improvements to memory systems such as heterogeneous memory designs pairing up high-bandwidth on-package DRAM with large-capacity off-package memory as well as processing in (or near) memory.
-Such changes in memory systems address various engineering problems in computer architectures and operating systems.
-Our research interests include architectural and OS supports for efficient memory management of high-performance computing systems.
+As emerging applications growingly demand larger memory bandwidth and capacity, memory has become the critical performance bottleneck of computing systems.
+The virtualization of heterogeneous processing units, including CPUs, GPUs, and accelerators, further complicates memory management.
+To resolve these problems, we need innovative solutions for memory systems, such as heterogeneous memory designs pairing up high-bandwidth on-package DRAM with large-capacity off-package memory, large-reach low-overhead memory virtualization schemes, and processing-in/near memory designs.
+These transformative changes in memory systems address a number of engineering challenges in computer architecture and operating systems.
+Our research focuses on developing architectural and OS-level support for the efficient memory management of high-performance computing systems.

 GPU Microarchitecture for Deep Learning and Quantum Computing